arrow-kt/arrow-website/content/docs/learn/resilience/retry-and-repeat.md

 Here's a much more complex schedule.
 Let's walk through it step by step:
 - It recurs with exponential backoff as long as the delay is less than 60 seconds.
 - Afterwards, we have a spaced (constant) delay of 60 seconds for up to 100 attempts.
+- Some random noise is added by calling `jittered`.
 - We also collect every input to the schedule and return it.

 ```kotlin